SujanPrakash21/StockPortfolioOptimization/README.md

 Allows users to input a stock ticker symbol, select the size of the training data, and visualize stock data and predictions.

 Includes a sidebar for controlling inputs like stock ticker and training data size.

+Usage

+Running the App
+To run the application locally, use the following command: streamlit run app.py